SuperOfficeDocs/superoffice-docs/docs/en/document/learn/send-as-email.md

 # Send a document as email

-![Find the document in SuperOffice CRM, right click and select Send as e-mail, the email dialog opens and you are ready to send -screenshot][img1]
+![Find the document in SuperOffice CRM, right click and select Send as email, the email dialog opens and you are ready to send -screenshot][img1]

 ## Steps